PHILADELPHIA REFLECTIONS

 At any rate, at the end of a long career, in 1794 President George Washington personally led an army into Pennsylvania's Appalachia to suppress the Whiskey Rebellion at a town called Monongahela.
 It would be immensely revealing to know what his thoughts and reflections were, as he jiggled along on his horse.

-The prevailing notion of the Constitutional Convention once depicted James Madison, seized with merging the former colonies into a nation, selling that concept to George Washington.
+THE prevailing notion of the Constitutional Convention once depicted James Madison as seized with the idea of a merger of former colonies into a nation, subsequently selling that concept to George Washington.
 The General, by this account, was known to be humiliated by the way the Continental Congress mistreated his troops with worthless pay.
-But recent scholarship emphasizes that many other patriots were disappointed with the government they had sacrificed to create.
-Madison had led protests within Congress itself.
-A generation younger than the General and not at all charismatic, Madison's political effectiveness first came before Washington's attention as a skillful leader of committees and legislatures.
-Washington was particularly upset by Shay's Rebellion in western Massachusetts, which actually threatened to topple the Massachusetts government, but Shay's frontier disorder was merely an extreme example of more general restlessness.
+But recent scholarship emphasizes that Washington noticed Madison in Congress becoming impassioned for raising taxes to pay the troops, was pleased, and reached out to the younger man as his agent.
+Madison seemed a skillful legislator; many other patriots had been disappointed with the government they had sacrificed to create, but Madison actually led protests within Congress itself.
+A full generation younger than the General and not at all charismatic, Madison's political effectiveness particularly attracted Washington's attention to him as a skillful manager of committees and legislatures.
+Washington was upset by Shay's Rebellion in western Massachusetts, which threatened to topple the Massachusetts government, but Shay's frontier disorder was only one example of general restlessness.
 There was a long background of repeated Indian rebellions in the southern region between Tennessee and Florida, coupled with uneasiness about what France and England were still planning to do to each other in North America.
-It looked to Washington as though the Articles of Confederation had left the new nation unable to maintain order along thousands of miles of western frontier.
-The British clearly seemed reluctant to give up their frontier forts as agreed by the Treaty of Paris, and very likely the British were both arming the Indians and agitating them.
-The innately rebellious Scotch-Irish, the main settlers of the frontier, were threatening to set up their own government if the American one was too feeble to defend them.
+It looked to Washington as though the Articles of Confederation had left the new nation unable to maintain order along thousands of miles of the western frontier.
+The British clearly seemed reluctant to give up their frontier forts as agreed by the Treaty of Paris, and very likely they were arming and agitating their former Indian allies.
+Innately rebellious Scotch-Irish, the dominant new settlers of the frontier, were threatening to set up their own government if the American one was too feeble to defend them from the Indians.
 The Indians for their part were coming to recognize that the former colonies were too weak to keep their promises.
-With our Army scattered and nursing its own grievances, the sacrifices of eight years of war looked to be in peril.
-Even Washington's loyal friends were getting out of hand.
-Not too much earlier, Alexander Hamilton and Robert Morris had cooked up the Newburgh cabal in the hope of provoking a military coup -- and a monarchy.
-It alarmed Washington that republican government itself was being discredited, leaving only a choice between a King and anarchy.
-Particularly when he reviewed the shabby behavior seemingly characteristic of state legislatures, something had to be done.
-Washington decided to set this right, using Madison as his right-hand man.
-Madison had been to college and could fill in some of the details; Washington only knew he wanted stable government and he did not, he did not, want a king.
+With the American Army scattered and nursing its grievances, the sacrifices of eight years of war looked to be in peril.

 The details of this government structure were spelled out in detail in Sections I through IV.
 However, just to be sure, Section VI sums it all up in trenchant prose: